 - Select your marketplace from the dropdown menu

-- Next, you can choose one or multiple categories (Opportunity Finder will search for niches in each of the parent categories you choose to include in your search results).
+- Next, you can choose one or multiple categories (Opportunity Finder will search for niches in each parent category you choose to include in your search results).

 - Now it’s time to set your filters:

 - Average Monthly Units Sold: This lets you choose the average monthly units sold for listings in this niche

 - Average Monthly Price: Select the average sales price for listings in this niche